wirebits/PicoHID-CLI/README.md

 | CLICK     | It clicks the mouse buttons.<br>Values are LEFT, MIDDLE and RIGHT.| CLICK LEFT|
 | PRESS     | It press the mouse buttons and relaese immediately.<br>Values are LEFT, MIDDLE and RIGHT.| PRESS RIGHT|

+The above mnemonic table is in pdf now.

 # Supported Mnemonics
 ## Alphabet Keys
 `A` `B` `C` `D` `E` `F` `G` `H` `I` `J` `K` `L` `M` `N` `O`